infinet/lunar-calendar/README.md

 Try the Chinese Lunar Calendar by add this [ics file][iCal] to your favorite calendar app.

-start and end date can also be specified as command line options, for example
+start and end date can also be specified as command line options, for example:

-    `lunar_ical.py --start=1990-01-01 --end=2001-01-01`
+    ./lunar_ical.py --start=1990-01-01 --end=2001-01-01

 The date must in ISO format.

-There is a C version under *c subdirectory*, run `make` to generate the executable `lunarcal`.
-Run `lunarcal` with year with print out the Chinese Lunar Calendar to terminal, for example
+There is also a C version.
+Run `make` to generate the executable `lunarcal`.
+Run `lunarcal` with year with print out the Chinese Lunar Calendar to terminal, for

-    `lunarcal 2014`
+example:

+    ./lunarcal 2014

 or

-    `lunarcal 2014 2016`
+    ./lunarcal 2014 2016

 [Contact me](mailto: weichen302@gmail.com)